Dávid Vitézy

-Dávid Vitézy (born 1 December 1985) is a Hungarian economist, transport and urban mobility expert, politician, who served as Secretary of State for Transport in the Fifth Orbán Government for a brief time from May to November 2022.
+Dávid László Vitézy (born 1 December 1985) is a Hungarian transport expert, economist, and politician who has served as the Minister of Transport and Investment since May 2026.
+He previously served as Secretary of State for Transport from May to November 2022.
 He was a candidate for Mayor of Budapest in the 2024 Budapest mayoral election.

 He was a prominent member of the NGO Urban and Suburban Transport Association (VEKE) from 2000 to 2010.
 He was inaugural CEO of Centre for Budapest Transport (BKK) between 2010 and 2014.
 He was ministerial commissioner overseeing the development of public transport, especially the coordination of regional and long-distance relations within the Ministry of National Development for some months in 2015.
 He served as director of the Hungarian Technical and Transport Museum from 2016 to 2022.
 Simultaneously, he was CEO of Budapest Development Center (BFK) from 2020 to 2022.
+Following the victory of the Tisza Party in the 2026 elections, incoming Prime Minister Péter Magyar announced that Vitézy will be serving as Minister of Transport and Investment.

 Family and studies

 Vitézy was born into a family of Jewish origin in Budapest on 1 December 1985, as the son of film director László Vitézy (1940–2024) and his third wife, social psychologist and MEP Ágnes Hankiss (née Erdős; 1950–2021).
-His maternal grandfather was Péter Erdős (1925–1990), the controller of pop music life during the Goulash Communism, and maternal grandmother was Erzsébet Köves (1927–1989), literary historian and secretary of 1956 martyr Géza Losonczy.
+His maternal grandfather was Péter Erdős (1925–1990), the controller of pop music life during the late Kádár era, and maternal grandmother was Erzsébet Köves (1927–1989), literary historian and secretary of 1956 martyr Géza Losonczy.
 The first husband of his mother was sociologist Elemér Hankiss (1928–2015).
 His paternal uncles are entrepreneurs András Vitézy and Tamás Vitézy.
 The latter's daughter is Rita (Dávid's cousin), spouse of actor and theater director Rodrigo Crespo (born 1973).
 One of Dávid's half-siblings is Zsófia Vitézy, the Hungarian Ambassador to Colombia since 2022.
-She is maternal cousin of Viktor Orbán, the Prime Minister of Hungary.
-That is why, contrary to the assumptions, Dávid Vitézy is not related by blood to Orbán.
+She is maternal cousin of Viktor Orbán, the longest serving Prime Minister of Hungary.
+That is why, contrary to some assumptions, Dávid Vitézy is not related by blood to Orbán.

 Dávid Vitézy is a confirmed bachelor who has never got married, but owns cats as pets.

 Vitézy graduated from Lauder Javne Jewish Community School in 2004.
 He graduated in economics from the Faculty of Economics of the Budapest University of Technology and Economics (BME), majoring in regional settlement and territorial development, in 2010.